intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Advanced-Quantizations/AWQ/README.md

 ```

 Arguments info:
-- `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the Llama2-awq model (e.g. `TheBloke/Llama-2-7B-Chat-AWQ`) to be downloaded, or the path to the huggingface checkpoint folder.
+- `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the AWQ model (e.g. `TheBloke/Llama-2-7B-Chat-AWQ`, `TheBloke/Mistral-7B-Instruct-v0.1-AWQ`, `TheBloke/Mistral-7B-v0.1-AWQ`) to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'TheBloke/Llama-2-7B-Chat-AWQ'`.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
 It is default to be `'What is AI?'`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.